Shades of pink: Mexican pink

 Mexican pink is a color that is used in clothing such as serapes and in the craft and fine art of traditional Mexican culture.

 Mexican pink became known as such through the efforts of the journalist, painter, cartoonist and fashion designer Ramón Valdiosera in the mid-1940s.

 Barbie pink

-The color Barbie pink is displayed at right, a deep shade of pink.
+Displayed here is the color Barbie pink, a deep shade of pink.

 Pantone 219C is the color used by Mattel's Barbie in logos, packaging, and promotional materials.